 As part of the study, Austin Air Purifiers have been installed in various locations across the East Boston area, to help improve air quality for residents living near to Boston Logan International Airport.

-Three published clinical trials, three successful outcomes.
+Four published clinical trials, four successful outcomes.
 And although the results of the trials confirm what we have known for many years, this has been a real game changer for us.
 We have achieved something no other air purifier has.
 Independently tested, by some of the country’s leading hospitals, we were (and still are) the only air purifier to be clinically proven in this way.

 If you like to learn more about the Air Purifiers used in clinical trials click HERE.